Minimal genus relative trisections of corks: Relative trisections of an exotic pair of -manifolds

 \section{Relative trisections of an exotic pair of $4$-manifolds}

 Recall that $M_1$ is diffeomorphic to the Akbulut cork $W_1$.
-Thus the trisection genus of the Akbulut cork is $3$, that is, Theorem~\ref{mainthm:Ac} holds.
+Thus the trisection genus of $W_1$ is $3$, that is, Theorem~\ref{mainthm:Ac} holds.
 The diagram $\calD_1$ in Figure~\ref{fig:Ac-rtd} is a $(3,3;0,4)$-relative trisection diagram of $W_1$.

-In this section, we give relative trisection diagrams of an exotic pair.
-Let $P$ and $Q$ be the $4$-manifolds with boundary given by Figures~\ref{fig:P-Kd} and \ref{fig:Q-Kd}, respectively.
-According to subsection~9.1 in \cite{AkbYas13}, they are homeomorphic but not diffeomorphic and related by a cork twist along the Akbulut cork $W_1$.
+Let $P$ and $Q$ be the $4$-manifolds given by Figures~\ref{fig:P-Kd} and \ref{fig:Q-Kd}, respectively.
+They are exotic and related by a cork twist along $W_1$ (see subsection~9.1 in \cite{AkbYas13}).
+To prove Theorem~\ref{mainthm:exotictris}, we construct relative trisections of $P$ and $Q$.